-We know that cars will continue to be a part of Edmonton’s transportation system, but we need to think about how we can shift away from fossil fuels and towards electrification.
+Edmonton’s City Plan has a goal that 50% of trips are made by transit and active transportation.
+We know that personal vehicles will continue to be a part of Edmonton’s transportation system, but we need to think about how we can shift away from fossil fuels and towards electrification.
 Electric vehicles are one way to limit our environmental impact from personal vehicles.

 Making the Switch to an EV